nirajvnec/testLTC/README.md

+I hope this message finds you well.
+I wanted to take a moment to provide my feedback on the recent communication regarding the salary hike that has been granted to me.

+First and foremost, I want to express my sincere gratitude to the company and My Manager Shadab for considering and approving the salary increase.
+I am truly appreciative of the recognition of my contributions and the commitment the organization and my manager have shown to my well-being.

+The clarity and transparency in the communication were highly commendable.
+The details provided in the letter, such as the effective date of the increase, the updated salary amount, and the explanation of the reasons behind this decision, were all conveyed clearly and concisely.
+This made it easy for me to understand the changes and what to expect.

+Furthermore, I appreciated the timing of the communication, as it allowed me ample time to plan and adjust my financial arrangements accordingly.
+The advance notice provided was considerate and allowed me to prepare for the transition smoothly.

+In addition, I would like to commend the HR team for their professionalism and responsiveness throughout this process.
+Any questions I had were promptly addressed, and the team made me feel valued and supported.

+Overall, I am extremely satisfied with the compensation communication regarding my salary hike.
+It reflects the company's commitment to its employees and my manager Shadab's dedication to my professional growth.
+I feel motivated and encouraged to continue contributing my best to the organization.

+Once again, thank you for this generous increase, and I look forward to continuing to be a part of this great team.

+Sincerely,

+NIRAJ KUMAR

 string displayCategory = "yourCategory"; // Replace with your actual category XmlNodeList parameter_node_list = this.SelectNodes("//RiskParameters/ReportAttribute[@is_deprecated='no' and @displaycategory='" + displayCategory + "']");